casawa/corona_social_dist_sim/README.md

 Everyone else also has this choice and information, and may think similar to what you're thinking -- and your choice likely influences theirs.
 In this simulation, they think the exact same way you do.
 So if you think there's a small risk and have a 10% chance of staying at home, everyone else is also thinking as such.

-What are the long-term consequencies of this thinking as the virus spreads?
+What are the long-term consequences of this thinking as the virus spreads?

 **Note**: This is not a scientific simulation and the numbers should not be trusted for any reason!
 It is purely for illustrative purposes.